-Clause 15 - Amendment to offence of loitering etc for purposes of prostitution
+Clause 16 - Amendment to offence of loitering etc for purposes of prostitution

-Page 16, line 39 [Clause 15] after 'person' insert 'aged 18 and over'.
+Page 18, line 36 [Clause 16] after 'person' insert 'aged 18 or over'.

 This amendment is intended to decriminalise child prostitutes, who as victims of sexual exploitation should be subject to protection and support, not arrest and prosecution.
-The Joint Committee on Human Rights has also suggested this amendment.2 Our suggested amendment would leave the government's changes to the offence of loitering or soliciting in place for those aged 18 or over (making loitering or soliciting an offence only if it is persistent), but would mean that section 1 of the Street Offences Act 1959 did not apply to children and young people under 18.
+The Joint Committee on Human Rights and the Standing Committee for Youth Justice, of which JUSTICE is a member, have also suggested this/a similar amendment.2 Our suggested amendment would leave the government's changes to the offence of loitering or soliciting in place for those aged 18 or over (making loitering or soliciting an offence only if it is persistent), but would mean that section 1 of the Street Offences Act 1959 did not apply to children and young people under 18.

 In its latest set of concluding observations on the UK's compliance with the United Nations Convention on the Rights of the Child, the UN Committee on the Rights of the Child emphasised that:3 clear message that child sexual exploitation is a grave crime that will not be tolerated and that the child is always the victim.